 We advocate for them at school, doing much the same as a parent.
 You’ll find us at meetings, teacher conferences and selling candy for band trips.
 At home we help with homework, acknowledge good grades and help pick out prom dresses.
 GED preparation is also available to individuals who want it.

 We encourage participation at every level.
 At some of our homes, individuals participate at the state tournament every year.
 They love the adventure of travel.

 When people ask us where our individuals go for fun, we have an easy answer—the same places you do.
 You’ll find us at athletic events, movies, libraries, shopping malls, concerts, public speeches and plays.
 We volunteer on civic projects, like cleanups or tree plantings.
 We’re mainstays at parades and fairs.
 We attend cultural events and art museums.

-Regular outings allow individuals to explore what they like and don’t like and make new friends along the way.
+Community activities allow individuals to explore what they like and don’t like and make new friends along the way.